 About this creation

 Before I discovered the online MOCing community, my primary LEGO interest was Brickfilm.
 After making my video entry for the Mayos latest contest, I was inspired to revisit the art of LEGO animation.
-The result was this pointless dark humored little video.
+The result was this dark-humored little video.
 Don't look for a deeper meaning, you won't find one.
+I was simply trying my hands at animation again and for some reason pointless action sequences are fun to tackle.

 Watch the Brickfilm below, complete with original music (including some anticlimactic Inception-ish blares, because those are always fun)!